orange451/JRest/README.md

 # JRest
-Small and lightweight Java Rest Library. **Only has one dependency, Gson (For POJO Serialization)**.
+Small and lightweight Java Rest Library. **Only has one (optional) dependency, Gson (For POJO Serialization)**.
 It can be used as a webhost, back-end server, or to make requests to already existing REST endpoints.
 It doesn't use annotations, and can work asynchrounously.

+If JRest is ran without Gson dependency, DTO/POJO objects cannot be serialized/deserialized.
+JSON Objects can still be used though.

 # Examples
 Simple GET request: